 Start by draining the plant of sap by cutting off the flower clusters.
-Next, drain the sap from the stems into a container, cutting the stems into one-inch pieces for easier draining.
+Next, drain the wild lettuce sap from the stems into a container, cutting the stems into one-inch pieces for easier draining.

-First off, please keep in mind this is not medical advice, I am not your doctors, and this is not medical information.
-Neither the author nor this website shall be held liable for any side-effects or injury as a result of applying the advice in this article.
-Talk to your physician before taking wild lettuce in any way, shape or form.
+First off, please keep in mind this is not medical advice, I am not your doctor, and this is not medical information.
+Neither the author nor this website shall be held liable for any side effects or injury as a result of applying the advice in this article.
+Talk to your physician before taking wild lettuce in any way, shape, or form.